History

 In early 2016, we were in the midst of what was described in public debate as “the migrant crisis”.
 The scientific and research community alerted Thierry Mandon, Secretary of State for Higher Education and Research to the urgent plight of researchers.

 The Secretary of State pledged to address the issue.
-Thierry Mandon announced the launch of a hosting program for at-risk scientists during the "
+Thierry Mandon announced the launch of a hosting programme for at-risk scientists during the "

 Migrations, Refugees, Exiles" organized by the Collège de France from October 12-14, 2016.